MinecraftHopper/MinecraftHopper/_help/failed-to-load-skull/index.markdown

 layout: article
 title:  "Failed to load Skull"
 name: "code-134"
-desc: "How to fix Error Code 134 in Minecraft"
+desc: "How to fix the Failed to Load Skull error in Minecraft"
 ---

 ## Failed to load Player Skull